 This summary highlights information contained elsewhere in this prospectus supplement and the accompanying prospectus.
 It does not contain all of the information you should consider before making an investment decision.
 You should read the entire prospectus supplement, the accompanying prospectus, the documents incorporated by reference and the other documents to which we refer for a more complete understanding of this offering.
 Please read "Risk Factors" beginning on page S-11 of this prospectus supplement and page 5 of the accompanying prospectus for more information about important factors that you should consider before buying our common units in this offering.
-Unless we indicate otherwise, the information we present in this prospectus supplement assumes that the underwriters do not exercise their option to purchase additional common units.
+Unless we indicate otherwise, the information we present in this prospectus supplement assumes that (1) the underwriters do not exercise their option to purchase additional common units and (2) none of the common units reserved under the directed unit program will be sold to program participants but will be sold to the public.
 Throughout this prospectus supplement, when we use the terms "we," "us," "our," or "Inergy, L.P.," we are referring to Inergy, L.P. or to Inergy, L.P. and its subsidiaries collectively as the context requires.